 Then Buckner and Jessie Nance, a great-granddaughter of Lloyd Noble and part of the Board of Trustees that unanimously voted to make the change, unveiled the new name and brand identity.
 Yes, we are now officially the Noble Research Institute.

 Today, we welcome a new chapter in our history.
 Bill Buckner, our president and CEO, unveiled our new logo during a special announcement with our Ardmore community, May 10.
 He and other leadership team members explained how our research, education and consultation activities will continue forward under a new name, the Noble Research Institute.
-The philanthropic activities, including grant-making and scholarship programs, of the original organization are being placed in a new, private foundation, which carries the name traditionally associated with the organization's community giving, The Samuel Roberts Noble Foundation.
-Learn more about our work to deliver solutions to great agricultural challenges at noble.org and about the new Noble Foundation at noblefoundation.org. #TheNextChapter #ScienceServingAgriculture #NobleResearchInstitute #nonprofit #AgProud #agriculture #EveryNobleStory #Ardmore #Oklahoma #science #SciComm #GreatSouthernPlains #VSCOcam #iPhoneography #iPhoneonly #ShotOniPhone
+The philanthropic activities, including grant-making and scholarship programs, of the original organization are being placed in a new, private foundation, which carries the name traditionally associated with the organization's community giving, Noble Research Institute.
+Learn more about our work to deliver solutions to great agricultural challenges at noble.org and about the new Noble Research Institute at noblefoundation.org. #TheNextChapter #ScienceServingAgriculture #NobleResearchInstitute #nonprofit #AgProud #agriculture #EveryNobleStory #Ardmore #Oklahoma #science #SciComm #GreatSouthernPlains #VSCOcam #iPhoneography #iPhoneonly #ShotOniPhone

 Introducing the Noble Research Institute

 Basically, one organization has become two.

 We have the Noble Research Institute, which continues all the same agricultural operations.